-Naatu Kozhi Chicken kuzhambu is a delicious village style chicken curry made with authentic spices, Chicken and coconut paste.
+Nattu Kozhi Kulambu is a delicious village style chicken curry made with authentic spices, Chicken and coconut paste.

 Nothing can beat the taste of gravy prepared with Country chicken.
-The normal broiler chicken will not have the awesome flavors of country chicken.
-We should have country chicken once in a while to enjoy the awesome desi flavors..
+The normal broiler chicken will not have the awesome flavors of the country chicken.
+We should have country chicken once in a while to enjoy the awesome desi flavors.

-In my house when all my relatives are in home we used to prepare lunch using Country chicken.
+In my house when all my relatives are at home we used to prepare lunch using Country chicken.
 We use to get it alive and do all the cleaning from the scratch in my home.
 As this requires some effort we don’t prepare it often.
-However ,the recipe here is not the traditional way of cooking Country chicken.
+However, the recipe here is not the traditional way of cooking Country chicken.
 I have just followed a basic recipe which is an easy method by this even beginners can cook Country Chicken by following this method.

-1) In a pressure cooker add in the cut Chicken pieces, Turmeric Powder and salt.
-Pressure cook it for 3 whistles.
-Wait until the pressure get released by itself.
-Now take a kadai and oil, once the oil becomes hot add in Fennel Seeds, Cinnamon and Curry leaves, Fry for a min until nice aroma comes.
+In a pressure cooker add the cut Chicken pieces, Turmeric Powder, and salt.
+Pressure cook it for 5-6 whistles.
+Wait until the pressure gets released by itself.

-2) Now add in Chopped onions and fry until golden brown in medium flame.
-Next add in Ginger garlic paste and fry until the raw smell leaves.
+Now add in Chopped onions and fry until golden brown in medium flame.
+Next, add ginger garlic paste and fry until the raw smell leaves.

-4) Stir well and then add in the Ground Coconut paste.
-Mix well and simmer it for 10 mins or until the gravy consistency is reached.
+Stir well and then add in the Ground Coconut paste.
+Mix well and let it simmer for 10 mins or until the gravy leaves oil.
 Add in finely chopped coriander leaves and switch off the flame.

 Tips & Variations